midibox/mios32/bootloader/updater/README.txt

 Just proceed as described under 2)

-4) you want to change the Device ID or custize the USB Device Name
+4) you want to enable the "fastboot" option, change the LCD type, Device ID, customize the USB Device Name, etc...